 Durability: All-Clad cookware is more durable due to their strict manufacturing standards and meticulous quality control processes.
 Some of their collections are made with 4 or 5 layers of bonded materials.
 Cuisinart cookware is constructed with only 3 layers.
 Both brands offer a limited lifetime warranty to protect you against defects in materials and craftsmanship.
 (Skip to a detailed comparison of their durability).

 Cooking Performance: All-Clad cookware is oven-safe at higher temperatures than Cuisinart cookware (view oven-safe temperatures of each All-Clad and Cuisinart collection).
-Almost every All-Clad collection is compatible with induction cooktops including their 2 non-stick collections.
+Almost every All-Clad collection is compatible with induction cooktops including 2 of their non-stick collections.
 Only 2 out of Cuisinart’s 7 non-stick collections are induction compatible.
 (Skip to a detailed comparison of their cooking performance).

 Price: The biggest difference between All-Clad and Cuisinart is the price.
 The exact price difference depends on the retailer but, in general, All-Clad tends to cost about twice as much as Cuisinart.
 (Skip to a detailed comparison of their price).